fonnesbeck/scipy2014_tutorial/README.md

 All course content will be available as a GitHub repository, including IPython notebooks and example data.

+**To account for last-minute updates to course material, please clone the repository on the day of the tutorial**

 ## Tutorial Outline

 1. Introduction to Bayesian statistics.